crguezl/learning-vue-geting-started-guide/src/events.md

 See the Vue.js API specification on [`vm.$emit( eventName, […args]`](https://vuejs.org/v2/api/#vm-emit)

-It trigger an event on the current instance.
+It triggers an event with name `eventName` on the current instance.

-**Any additional arguments will be passed into the listener’s callback function**.
+**Any additional arguments will be passed into the listener’s callback function** potentially associated with the `v-on`.

 ```html